 - While receipt of all complete submitted applications will be acknowledged by e-mail, only shortlisted applicants will be contacted personally.

-- Interviews will take place on Thursday, 28th of February at the ILBIJERRI office.
+- Interviews will take place on Thursday 9 & Friday 10 January 2020 at the ILBIJERRI office.
 If you already know that you are unavailable at this time, please advise us in your covering letter.

 Aboriginal and Torres Strait Islander applicants are STRONGLY encouraged to apply.